Blog Post

 What do I want to achieve with my channel?

-Set up a Facebook Page
+Set Up a Facebook Page

 Personality pays off.
 Give your company a human side.

-We come back to the question – What do I want to achieve with my Facebook ads?
+This brings us back to the question – What do I want to achieve with my Facebook ads?

 Awareness: Objectives that generate interest in your products or services.